firejoust/murder-mystery-bot/README.md

 Test bot to see how close we can get to top hypixel leaderboards

 ### Objectives
-- Improving my mineflayer plugins with a real use case scenario
-- Experiment with gameplay behaviour that fools other players
-- Getting to the top leaderboards and taking the piss lol
+- Taking the piss
+- Testing my plugins
+- All the above

 ### Features
-- Automatically joins new games with hologram API and mineflayer-GUI
+- Automatically joins new games with hologram + GUI
-- Quits when the game is finished using message regex matching
+- Requeues games automatically
-- Wanders around aimlessly using advanced movement algorithm
+- Wanders around aimlessly
-- Collects gold
+- Collects gold if nearby

 ### Roadmap
+- Use pathfinding
+- Avoidance goals
-- Identify the murderer and avoid them using proximity heuristic
+- Identify the murderer
 - Play as the murderer and detective